 3.6 The Preferred Options AAP underwent extensive formal public consultation.
 Following endorsement from Overview and Scrutiny and Cabinet the AAP and supporting documents were published and representations were invited on the Preferred Options AAP for a minimum 6 week period in accordance with the 'Regulations' and the Council's Statement of Community Involvement.
+Consultation on the AAP

-Stage 6: Preparation of the Submission Draft Area Action Plan
+Stage 6: Preparation of the Submission Draft Area Action Plan and Submission for Independent Examination

-3.7 The consultation responses were assessed following the consultation period and the AAP has been revised where appropriate.
+3.7 The consultation responses were assessed following the consultation period and the AAP has been revised where appropriate and developed into a 'final' Plan.
+The AAP was then submitted for independent Examination by the Planning Inspectorate.